 Most times it happens with the mobile app, so if Instagram isn’t working on your mobile device, check whether it works on the Web version.

 If none of the steps listed here resolve the problem, you can report the bug from within the app to have Instagram investigate.
-Make sure you give as much detail about the issue you’re facing in the report, the device you’re using and what you were doing before and when it stopped working.
+Make sure you give a detailed response about the issue you’re facing, the device you’re using and what you were doing before and when it stopped working.
 The same applies to issues with signing in to your account.

 For other social network-related bits, see our guide on how to bulk-delete messages from Facebook Messenger.
 We also have a guide on how you can download your entire Facebook chat history.